MikheyevLab/Computing-Fall-2015/_posts/2015-09-16-1-welcome-to-computing.md

 # Resources

 ## Installing a Linux Virtual Machine (VM)
 If you have Linux running on your laptop you don't need to follow this step.
 You are already a pro.
 Otherwise follow [these instructions](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox).
 They are for Windows, but should work similarly on the Mac.
+If you are using Mac you can also take a look at [these instructions](http://osxdaily.com/2012/03/27/install-run-ubuntu-linux-virtualbox).

 You can then make your way to the [command line](https://help.ubuntu.com/community/UsingTheTerminal), where the real fun begins.